RCA's Amazing AR-88 Series of Receivers

 This unusual CR-91A is owned by Chris N1QCR.
 Chris found the receiver at a swap meet where it was offered in "as is" conditions - dirt and all.
 After a clean-up, the CR-91A was found to in very complete condition, including all of the alignment tools (located under the RF Cover.)

 What is unusual about Chris' CR-91A is that it was "reconditioned" by a private electronics firm in Canada, "Canadian Aviation Electronics LTD" with a date on the tag of FEB/5/1953.
 Obvious in the photograph are the white dials and meter scale.
-These pieces were manufactured by Canadian Aviation Electronics as part of the rebuild to replace damaged original yellow dials.
+RCA-Montreal apparently supplied some CR-91A receivers equipped with white dials to certain end users (RCAF?)
 The metal tag on the front panel is the standard RCA-Victor Montreal data plate.

 Chris is planning to fully restore the electronics of the unique CR-91A and incorporate it into a relay rack for use with a vintage transmitter.